mar-kusn/UsersCRUD/README.md

 Simple web application for user management

 ## Used things and skills
-This project uses all things and skills like:
+This project uses things and skills like:
 - MVC,
 - Servlets,
 - OOP,